-- A design process that includes a high level of transparent and meaningful community engagement using an equitable engagement approach. - An inspired design that is also grounded in engineering realities. - Cost estimates for the proposed design elements. - A community supported design for the block, with special emphasis on the Library Lot, that proposes ways for the location to: - Be more physically accessible. - Create and enhance multi-modal transportation connections to and within the block - Include adaptable spaces that can support various activities and functions, such as performances and speakers. - Offer relaxing green space. - Include a water feature if feasible. - Provide an active play area. - Include seating and tables. - Potentially provide public restrooms. - Better connect all spaces on the Center of the City block. - Support environmental sustainability. - Maintain the structural integrity and functioning of the parking structure. - Ensure safe pedestrian access in and out of structure. - Account for on-going maintenance needs (e.g. trash and snow removal) - Serve as an inclusive space that honors human dignity. - Help ensure safety for users of the block and parking structure. - Be interesting and beloved serve as a signature city space that fosters delight, fuels imagination, and encourages community connections and care.
+- An inspired design that is also grounded in engineering realities. - A community supported design for the block that proposes ways for the Center of the City to: - Be more physically accessible. - Create and enhance multi-modal transportation connections to, from, and within the block, especially to and from other key destination points and the public spaces on the block.
+This could include pathways, bike lanes, transit, tunnels, and skyways. - Include adaptable spaces that can support various activities and functions, such as performances and speakers. - o Offer relaxing green space, including gardens. - o Include a water feature if feasible. - o Provide an active play area. - Include seating and tables. - Potentially provide public restrooms. - Serve as a community gathering space. - Support social, economic, and environmental sustainability, ultimately providing a sustainable legacy for future generations. - Maintain the structural integrity and functioning of the parking structure. - Ensure safe pedestrian access in and out of structure. - Account for on-going maintenance needs (e.g. trash and snow removal) - Serve as an inclusive space that honors human dignity. - Help ensure safety for users of the block and parking structure. - Be interesting and beloved serve as a signature city space that is welcoming, fosters delight, fuels imagination, and encourages community connections and care.